John William Draper

-John William Draper (May 5, 1811 – January 4, 1882) was an English-born American scientist, philosopher, physician, chemist, historian and photographer.
-He is credited with producing the first clear photograph of a female face (1839–40) and the first detailed photograph of the moon in 1840.
+John William Draper (May 5, 1811 – January 4, 1882) was an English polymath: a scientist, philosopher, physician, chemist, historian and photographer.
+He is credited with pioneering portrait photography (1839–40) and producing the first detailed photograph of the moon in 1840.
 He was also the first president of the American Chemical Society (1876–77) and a founder of the New York University School of Medicine.